 If you’ve ever experienced your laptop becoming uncomfortably hot, you’re not alone.
 Overheating is a common issue that can slow down performance and even lead to long-term hardware damage if not addressed.
-We’ll explore some practical steps on how to reduce laptop heat and ensure it runs efficiently for longer periods.

 1. Invest in a Laptop Cooling Pad